Kakadu to Uluru leg

 Mataranka Hot Springs and Bitter Springs are an absolute must see destination on your travels around OZ.
 To witness and swim in the beautiful hot springs is a fantastic experience.
 Our favourite is Bitter Springs as its more natural and also a lot deeper and clearer.

 The kids had so much fun swimming under logs and looking at all the little fish living in this paradise.
 We also hit up Mataranka Hot Springs, but being more commercialised with a man made pool, there was a lot more people here.
 The homestead though, is a great place to stop in for a beer or a meal and they also put on a fantastic Whip Cracking show of a night time.

 From Mataranka we had a big day ahead of us driving south and we decided to leg it to Three Ways (about 550km).
 We had heard about a great free camp just south of there called Kunjarra or ‘The Pebbles’.

 From Kunjarra, we did another big day past the Devils Marbles and into Alice Springs where we stayed at the amazing BIG4 Macdonnell Range Holiday Park.
 This park is fantastic and we highly recommend staying here.
 We were all entertained by the amazing facilities and didn't want to leave.
-We parked up on a grass site which was a very welcoming addition to our trip to Alice.
+We parked up on a grass site which was a very welcoming addition to our trip to Alice, due to seeing so much red dirt.
 The park has jumping pillows, a BMX track, pool and an epic waterslide.
 The do a pancake breakfast of a Sunday and most night's there is some form of entertainment.
 Wine and cheese night was our favourite!
 They have also recently opened up a gym at the park, so we got in a few sessions.
 We tried to tag team most days and it was nice to get in some exercise after wine and cheese night!
 Gotta have some balance…

 BIG4 Macdonnel Range Holiday Park - Alice Spring